jspann93/opencord/README.md

 - /exit closes the client and terminates the connection with the server.

 ## Currently You can:
-- Create rooms
+- Create rooms.
 - List users who are currently online.
-- Join rooms
+- Join rooms.
 - Chat with others in the room.